-Given this was the first Plan Year in which the Climate Regulations applied, at the beginning of 2022, the Trustee decided it would be beneficial to form the CWG, comprising members of the DBC and DCC, to serve as a focus group in relation to the detail of the Climate Regulations and Statutory Guidance and the wider consideration of climate-related risks and opportunities in relation to the Plan.
+The Trustee decided it would be beneficial to maintain the CWG (comprising members of the DBC and DCC) during the Plan Year to serve as a focus group in relation to the detail of the Climate Regulations and Statutory Guidance and the wider consideration of climate-related risks and opportunities in relation to the Plan.

-It was agreed that the CWG should meet four times during the course of the Plan Year.
-At each of those meetings, the CWG received input and guidance from the Plan's DB and DC investment advisers and legal advisors (and, where required, actuarial advisers) on the Climate Regulations and Statutory Guidance, the consideration of climate-related risks and opportunities and the actions/decisions required from the Trustee in relation to these.
+The CWG met twice during the course of the Plan Year.
+At each of those meetings, the CWG received input and guidance from the Plan's DB and DC investment advisers and legal advisers (and, where required, actuarial advisers) on the Climate Regulations and Statutory Guidance, the consideration of climate-related risks and opportunities and the actions/decisions required from the Trustee in relation to these.